bobjuventus/UdacityNanodegree/RoboND-Kinematics-Project/writeup.md

 In `IK_debug.py`, I have tested all 4 test cases.
 Here are the results.
 * For <img src="https://latex.codecogs.com/gif.latex?t_{WC}" title="t_{WC}" />, errors are all very small.
 * For thetas, some of them are very small, but some of them are way off.
 This is due to multiple IK solutions given an EE pose.
-* For FK verification, errors are all zero, so FK is validated.
+* For FK verification, I added verification of quaternion and a 4th test case. **Notice:**, when using `.transpose()` to calculate inverse function, all errors are very small.
+But when using `.inv("LU")` to calculate inverse function, the position errors are small but the quaternion errors are way off sometimes.
+Again, this error in quaternion is not always, only happens at certain joint angles.
+The 4th test case was included for this purpose, try out yourself!